The Dean's International Postgraduate Research Scholarships for the Faculty of Science

 The Faculty of Science offers a limited number of full-time postgraduate research scholarships to outstanding international students wishing to undertake a research doctorate degree (PhD) in the Faculty of Science.
 Applications are sought from top-performing students currently enrolled in the final year of either a four-year Bachelors degree in Science or a four-year Bachelors/Honours/Masters degree in Science, at an international university.
 The final year of the degree must include an independent research component which accounts for a minimum of 25% of the final year marks awarded.
 The award of the scholarship is competitive on the basis of academic merit.

-To be considered for the 2014 Semester Two (commencing August 2014), Dean’s International Postgraduate Research Scholarship, applicants must satisfy eligibility criteria.
-Applications for admission to the PhD program in the Faculty of Science and submission of the online scholarship form must be completed by 30 September 2013.
+To be considered for the 2015 semester two (commencing late July 2015) Dean’s International Postgraduate Research Scholarship, applicants must satisfy eligibility criteria.
+Applications for admission to the PhD program in the Faculty of Science and submission of the online scholarship form must be completed by 31 October 2014.

 There are a limited number of Dean’s International Postgraduate Research Scholarships, and applicants should be aware that they are awarded on an academic merit-based, competitive basis.